openteams-ai/araki/README.md

 Save a checkpoint by running the `tag` command
 ```
-$ akari tag v1 --description "python 3.13 and numpy 2.3"
+$ araki tag v1 --description "python 3.13 and numpy 2.3"
 ```

 List available tags
 ```
-$ akari list
+$ araki list
 ```

 Checkout the latest tag (determined from the git tree) of an environment
 ```
-$ akari checkout latest
+$ araki checkout latest
 ```

 Deactivate the environment
 ```
-$ eval "$(akari deactivate)"
+$ eval "$(araki deactivate)"
 ```

-List what other environments are managed by akari by running the `envs` command
+List what other environments are managed by araki by running the `envs` command
 ```
-$ akari envs ls
+$ araki envs ls
 Available envs:
 * myproj
 * projmy